MintPress News: Arbaeen pilgrimage claim

 In November 2016, a MintPress News article entitled "Media Blackout As Millions Of Muslims March Against ISIS In Iraq" became a top trending story on Facebook, which prompted criticism that the article was misleading.
 BuzzFeed News countered, "This week has seen millions of Shiite Muslims participate in Arbaeen, one of the world's largest pilgrimages, in Iraq.
 But they are not specifically marching against ISIL, nor has there been a 'media blackout.'"

 BuzzFeed News said the article had been sourced from American Herald Tribune, a website edited by Anthony Hall, a 9/11 and Sandy Hook shooting conspiracy theorist suspended from his job as a professor at the University of Lethbridge on charges of antisemitism.

 Snopes described the claims in the MintPress article as inaccurate: "The pilgrimage was not a massive protest against ISIS, nor did a "media blackout" prevent news agencies from covering the event."
 MintPress stood by its story.

 Guarani Aquifer

 In 2018, MintPress News falsely claimed that Coca-Cola and Nestlé were privatising the Guarani Aquifer, a major South American water reserve.
-The site falsely claimed that the alleged deal was being negotiated by Brazilian president Michel Temer and has reached an "advanced" stage.
+The site additionally made the false claim that the alleged deal was being negotiated by Brazilian president Michel Temer and has reached an "advanced" stage.

 The site offered no evidence to support their claims and only provided vague statements.
-Experts, like law professor Gabriel Eckstein, noted that it would be physically impossible for a private company to control the aquifer due to its large size.
+Experts, like law professor Gabriel Eckstein, said that it would be physically impossible for a private company to control the aquifer due to its large size.
 Coca-Cola and Nestlé also refuted the allegations.